 Just re-register your clicker and then check your scores on the next Friday in Sakai/Post'Em.
+Make sure when registering your clicker that you enter your Onyen, NOT your PID in the User ID box.

 "My old clicker died and I got a new one.
 What should I do?"